brian1917/vcodeSlackNotifier/README.md

 For builds that don't wait for the Veracode scan to complete, the utility can be set to run on a schedule to provide notifications.

 ## Executables
-Executables for Windows, Mac, and Linux will be available in the releases section of the repository.
+Executables for Windows, Mac, and Linux will be available in the releases section of the repository (https://github.com/brian1917/vcodeSlackNotifier/releases)

 ## Third-party Packages
 github.com/brian1917/vcodeapi (https://godoc.org/github.com/brian1917/vcodeapi)